ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 ## <a id="rc-changes"></a>Ranking Criteria Changes

-As every month we keep you up to date with the changes in the Ranking Criteria.
+As every month we keep you up to date with the changes to the Ranking Criteria.
 All rule and guideline changes are listed below and in addition you can see open proposals to give your feedback!

 ### All Modes

 - **[Remove glossaries from RC pages](https://osu.ppy.sh/community/forums/topics/1064466)**: The content of the glossaries will be put into separate wiki articles!
 This has already happened for the general Ranking Criteria and the osu!
 Ranking Criteria.
 The others will follow soon!
-- **[Allow .ogg files as a main audio source](https://osu.ppy.sh/community/forums/topics/1021547)**: Always struggle with getting your map uploaded, because of too large file size?
+- **[Allow .ogg files as a main audio source](https://osu.ppy.sh/community/forums/topics/1021547)**: Always struggle with getting your map uploaded because of too large file size?
 Then we have good news!
 You can now use .ogg audio files to save some space!
 Note that they still have to follow the regular kbit/s rules!

 ### osu!

 - **[Intuitive Reverse Arrow Movement](https://osu.ppy.sh/community/forums/topics/1033709?start=unread):** Reverse Arrows now have to point into the direction in which the slider ball moves after hitting it.
-- **[Restrictions on "accelerating" sliders](https://osu.ppy.sh/community/forums/topics/1060629?n=1):** A small clarification that the slider path has to be always visible.
+- **[Restrictions on "accelerating" sliders](https://osu.ppy.sh/community/forums/topics/1060629?n=1):**  A small clarification that the slider path has to be visible at all times.
 - **[Circle size](https://osu.ppy.sh/community/forums/topics/1082308):** You asked for it and here it is!
 It's been a long time since there was a ranked map with a circle size higher than 7.
 Now we will hopefully see some more coming soon!

 ### osu!catch

 - **[Dashes and higher-snapped dashes on Rain difficulties](https://osu.ppy.sh/community/forums/topics/1033696):** This RC change defines the allowed snap for dashes on Rain difficulties.
-It also clarifies the definition of a higher-snapped dashes which was a problem for almost half a year.
+It also clarifies the definition of higher-snapped dashes which was a problem for almost half a year.

 ### osu!mania